Covid-19 FAQs and Updates

-Our plan is to provide an update to this page mid-month or as needed.
-Please email any questions to SBC.Raelynne@gmail.com and we will do our best to address those in the next update.
+Our plan is to provide an update to this page as needed.
+Please email any questions to SBC.Raelynne@gmail.com and we will do our best to address them.
 Thank you.

 Will campers need to be tested for COVID-19 prior to coming to camp?

 At this time we do not anticipate requesting a negative test for our campers or volunteer staff members to attended.

 Will campers be required to be vaccinated prior to arrival at camp?